5 Summer Hiking Destinations for Phase 3

 17km round trip – 7 hours

-If you are feeling adventurous, Watersprite Lake is a great option! proper 4×4 truck or 4-wheel drive with proper clearance is needed to get through the gnarly logging roads to access the trailhead.
+If you are feeling adventurous, Watersprite Lake is a great option!
+A proper 4×4 truck or 4-wheel drive with proper clearance is needed to get through the gnarly logging roads to access the trailhead.
 Watersprite Lake offers a mellow off-roading experience with amazing views of the mountain tops.
 More so, the stunning turquoise lake makes this trip well worth it.
 Find a buddy with the right vehicle and head out there!

 Make sure to plan prior to your summer outings, especially if you plan on heading to the intermediate trails or planning to camp.
 Read our guide to hiking and traveling during phase 3 or check out BC government’s website for further information about the BC restart plan and safety measures.